Being Safe On The Road

 For many people living with glaucoma, maintaining the ability to drive is hugely important.
-Not only is being able to drive convenient and quick, it can also help you maintain your independence in being able to get wherever you want, whenever.
+Not only is being able to drive convenient and quick, it also helps you maintain your independence in being able to get wherever you want, whenever.

-The great news is, a glaucoma diagnosis doesn’t necessarily mean a goodbye to your driver’s license.
-The varying nature of glaucoma means that you may still be able to drive – as long as you’re keeping track of your eyesight, regularly assessing your driving, and practicing good road safety.
+The great news is, a glaucoma diagnosis doesn’t necessarily mean goodbye to your driver’s license.
+The varying nature of glaucoma means that you may still be able to drive – as long as you’re keeping track of your eyesight, regularly assessing your driving, and practising good road safety.

 Assessing your vision for driving